thomasp-gfz/WaterBalanceR_JOSS/README.md

 Here, you can choose a method, that is used to process the input NDVI data.
 Just leave at "uwdw" as default.

 ### Method of modeling ("modeltype")
-Just leave at "poly" as deafult.
+Just leave at "poly" as default.

 ### Last day with NDVI = 0 ("last_NDVI_0")
 Here you need to enter the DOY, when no plants were last visible.